Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Ozone (O3) is a highly reactive and toxic gas.
 It forms by the action of ultraviolet light on oxygen (air) and, therefore, certain ultraviolet sources may require venting to the exhaust hood.

 • Perchlorate use should be avoided whenever possible.
 Do not use perchlorates as drying agents if there is a possibility of contact with organic compounds, or in proximity to a dehydrating acid strong enough to concentrate the perchloric acid (HClO4) to more than 70% strength (e.g., in a drying train that has a bubble counter containing sulfuric acid).
-Use safer drying agents.
+For processes involving drying with organic compounds or potential dehydrating acids, utilize other drying agents.

-Seventy percent (70%) HClO4 can be boiled safely at approximately 200°C, but contact of the boiling undiluted acid or the hot vapor with organic matter, or even easily oxidized inorganic matter (such as compounds of trivalent antimony), will lead to serious explosions.
+• Any heating or boiling of perchloric acid requires the use of a specialized and washable chemical fume hood.
+Seventy percent (70%) HClO4 can be boiled safely at approximately 200°C, but contact of the boiling undiluted acid, the hot vapor with organic matter, or easily oxidized inorganic matter (such as compounds like trivalent antimony), will lead to serious explosions.
 Do not allow oxidizable substances to contact HClO4.
 Use beaker tongs, rather than rubber gloves, when handling fuming HClO4.
 Carry out perchloric acid evaporations and digestions in a dedicated hood that has a good draft, and that is washable.
 Frequent (weekly) washing out of the hood and ventilator ducts with water is necessary to avoid the danger of metal perchlorate buildup, which could lead to spontaneous combustion or explosion.
-Contact Environment, Health and Safety to determine if you have a washable hood.
+Contact EHS (919-962-5507) immediately if future experiments require boiling perchloric acid or if you have boiled perchloric acid in a non-washable fume hood.

 • Permanganates are explosive when treated with sulfuric acid.
 When both compounds are in an absorption train, place an empty trap between them.